UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

 - Are there any elements that deter users or cause confusion?
 (Are there any elements that may deter users?; Are there elements that are not consistent with the rest of the design?)

 Contacting via providing an email address that looks somewhat daunting, plus the text compression for mobile devices doesn't look too good either.

+#### Feedback from:
+2. Second person:
+   - This type of websites repel me.
+Usually when I come across such sites, I know I will probably have to search for some options.
+Looks okay, but poorly designed navigation gives me negative associations.

 ### Personal Portfolio Website
 Author: [Dliya' Zarror Nibros](https://www.figma.com/@dzarrorn)